Copyleft: Debate and controversy

-Viral licensing
+"Viral" licensing

-Viral license is a pejorative name for copyleft licenses.
+"Viral license" is a pejorative name for copyleft licenses.
 It originates from the terms 'General Public Virus' or 'GNU Public Virus' (GPV), which dates back to 1990, a year after the GPLv1 was released.
-The name "viral licenses" refers to the fact that any works derived from a copyleft work must preserve the copyleft permissions when distributed.
+The name 'viral license' refers to the fact that any works derived from a copyleft work must preserve the copyleft permissions when distributed.

 Some advocates of the various BSD Licenses used the term derisively in regards to the GPL's tendency to absorb BSD-licensed code without allowing the original BSD work to benefit from it, while at the same time promoting itself as "freer" than other licenses.
-Microsoft vice-president Craig Mundie remarked, "This viral aspect of the GPL poses a threat to the intellectual property of any organization making use of it."
+Microsoft vice-president Craig Mundie remarked in 2001, "This viral aspect of the GPL poses a threat to the intellectual property of any organization making use of it."
 In another context, Steve Ballmer declared that code released under GPL is useless to the commercial sector, since it can only be used if the resulting surrounding code is licensed under a GPL-compatible license, and described it thus as "a cancer that attaches itself in an intellectual property sense to everything it touches".